 “You have a fairy-in-the-woods voice.”
 Justine, 2am Fibber McGees

 “When you speak, it’s like your voice isn’t really there.”
 Susan, artist, in a gallery

 “Your voice is like a transmission from the planets.”
 Fergal, a couple of weeks ago.

 The name of the album, Matriotism, comes from the concept of devotion to the motherland; to the earth.
 Some of the dark tones on the album may reflect the dark turn of health which the planet is undergoing.
 Other songs reinforce the paradoxical fact that beauty and wonder are all around us, even in the midst of collapse.

-is a multi-disciplinary artist with a highly physical presence.
-She counts herself as a musician, singer, choreographer, dancer, playwright, sartorial adventurer, and yoga and meditation teacher.
+is a musician and multi-disciplinary artist.
+She counts herself as a songwriter, singer, choreographer, dancer, playwright, designer, and sartorial adventurer.
 Originally from Alaska, Deirdre travelled nomadically throughout the USA collecting many adventures and stories before moving to Ireland 16 years ago.
 She has been creating work for international audiences in theatre, dance, and music ever since.
 She leads group retreats and is a community builder and purveyor of love.
-She is moments away from releasing her first album!